FAC10/week1-jzlp/README.md

   * Day one target: have a basic webapp with placeholders by the end of today

 ### tasks
-* html structure assigned to Piotr and Lucy
+- [x] html structure assigned to Piotr and Lucy
-* work out host on github pages :heavy_check_mark:
+- [x] work out host on github pages
-* inital design (enhanced wirefram) assigned to Joey and Zooey
+- [x] inital design (enhanced wireframe) assigned to Joey and Zooey

 ### Stretch goals